Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 It’s tough to pick just one PCC, but I think the affordability of the Ruger PC Carbine combined with the easy ergonomics, accuracy, and common magazine pattern takes the cake.

-We reviewed the Ruger PC Carbine, so read the article here or watch the full video review below.
+We reviewed the Ruger PC Carbine, so read more in our article.

 Yep, the Mossberg Shockwave makes the list.
 It’s not a plinker for everyone, but for me, I love it.